vinh123456789/EzHomeLab/docs/docker.md

 # Docker

+> If you use Dockerman JS, you can skip everything below.

-As Docker is already installed in OpenWrt, you can find it easily in the `LuCI` menu or, if you prefer commands, simply `SSH` into OpenWrt.
+Docker is already installed in OpenWrt.
+You can access it through the `LuCI` menu or, if you prefer commands, SSH into OpenWrt.

-However, if you want containers to connect to each other, it won't work by default.
+By default, containers cannot connect to each other.

-To allow it, you have to do the following steps:
+To allow it, follow these steps:
 - Create a new bridge device via `Network > Interfaces > Devices`:
 ![device docker1](./assets/docker/1.png)
 - Add an unmanaged interface in `LuCI`, covering the `docker1`: